Self Actual is for the introspective and open-minded.

 I’m a happy guy, but I wasn’t always that way.

 Growing up, I was bookish and eccentric.
-Once a week, a short bus would arrive at my elementary school to take me to another school where I was part of the “gifted” program.
+Once a week, a short bus would arrive at my elementary school to take me to another school where I partook in the “gifted” program.

 University was different.
 It was a wonderful and formative experience, during which I gained confidence and formed powerful friendships.